PaladeumBlockchain/Paladeum/doc/README.md

 2) Install distribution-specific dependencies listed below.

-3) Run the GUI wallet or only the Paladeumcoin core deamon
+3) Run the GUI wallet or only the Paladeum core deamon

    a.
 GUI wallet: